Rails try hash key access

 gives us the same behavior that we had

-using try
+using try.

 That is,

-if value for the key :author
+it returns nil if value for the key :author is not found.

 Otherwise, it returns the value found.

-is particularly useful
+# => "Admin"fetch is particularly useful

 if